Samsung Galaxy S20 FE (Fan Edition) review

 Compare that to the 6GB/128GB 5G model that is the only one available in the US, and the Exynos issue suddenly seems like small potatoes.
 Not to mention that Amazon in Europe offers a full 3 years of warranty on it, compared to the typical one in the US.
 Here are the dry Galaxy S20 FE benchmarks - not record-shattering, but excellent performance nonetheless:

-Samsung has also promised 3 years worth of software updates for the phone, making it on par with what Google promises for its own Pixel line, so besides Android 11, the Galaxy S20 FE will also get Android 12 and Android 13, keeping it relevant way into 2023.
+Samsung has also promised 3 years worth of software updates for the phone, making it on par with what Google promises for its own Pixel line, so besides Android 11, the Galaxy S20 FE is also getting Android 12 and Android 13, keeping it relevant way into 2023.

 Samsung Galaxy S20 FE vs S20+ camera samples and video quality